Development of container terminals: From container yards to fully automated vertical container high-bay warehouses – Image: Xpert.Digital

 Further development of the container terminals from container yards (container parking space), to space-optimized, fully automated and AI-supported vertical container high-beam bearings of the KV terminal (combined traffic from street, rail and seafaring) of global freight transport.

-The turning point of global logistics – when the room becomes a strategic resource
+The turning point in global logistics – When space becomes a strategic resource

-The global logistics network, the backbone of modern world trade, groans under the burden of his own success.
-An unstoppable growth of the commercial volume, paired with a dramatic increase in ship sizes – in particular the Ultra Large Container Ships (ULCS), which can transport up to 24,000 TEU (Twenty-Foot Equivalent Unit) – brought the traditional model of the container terminal to its absolute physical and operational limits.
-At the interfaces of the global flows of goods, in the ports, a crisis manifests itself that threatens to paralyze the entire supply chain.
+The global logistics network, the backbone of modern world trade, is groaning under the weight of its own success.
+Unstoppable growth in trade volume, coupled with a dramatic increase in ship sizes—particularly ultra-large container ships (ULCS), which can transport up to 24,000 TEU (twenty-foot equivalent units)—has pushed the traditional container terminal model to its absolute physical and operational limits.
+At the interfaces of global commodity flows, in the ports, a crisis is manifesting that threatens to paralyze the entire supply chain.

 This development has disclosed a central conflict of goals of modern port logistics: the insoluble paradox between the need for ever higher storage density on tight, expensive areas and the resulting catastrophic loss of operational efficiency in conventional systems.
 The container terminal, once a pure transit point, has become a critical bottle neck, which dictates the pace of the entire global supply chain.
 The further development of extensive container parking areas, the so-called container yards, towards space-optimized, fully automated and AI-supported vertical container high-beam bearings is therefore not a mere technological upgrade.
 Rather, it is a necessary, paradigm -changing response to a systemic crisis that forces a fundamental redefinition of the functioning of transshipment terminals in combined traffic (KV) from street, rail and seafaring.